The dreaded 404 error page.

 How the heck do you create one?

-As you well know, I’m a huge fan of WordPress.
+As you well know, we’re a huge fan of WordPress.

-You can customize it and include whatever information you’d like to share with visitors who encounter your 404.
+You can customize it and include whatever information you want to share with visitors who encounter your 404.

 The best part is you don’t need to have any programming skills to use it.